Running Composer and npm scripts with deployment via SCP in GitLab CI/CD

 - php -r "unlink('composer-setup.php');"

-This makes sure we have all requirements ready.
+This ensures all requirements are ready.
 Next, run composer install to fetch all PHP dependencies and npm install to load Node.js packages.
 Then run the npm script.
-We need to append them into before_script section:
+Append the commands to the before_script section:

 before_script: